Raffaello/bros/README.md

 The kernel is a 32 bit executable and therefore need at least a `80386` CPU running in protected mode.

-At its very entry point, it performs some validation check that it has been loaded correctly from the bootloader, retrieving also some information passed by the bootloader at some given memory location.
+At its very entry point, it performs some validation checks, it has been loaded correctly from the bootloader and retrieving some information passed by the bootloader at some given memory location.

  It will also perform the re-initialization of protected memory and interrupts as a per Intel specs, also setting up the `PIC` and the `PIT`.